fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Replace unhealthy instances. </li>
   <li>Only run at an optimal capacity.</li>
   <li>AWS EC2 Auto Scaling provides elasticity and scalability.</li>
-  <li>High availability can be achieved with Auto Scaling balancing your EC2 count across the AZs <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html">[1]</a></li>
+  <li>High availability can be achieved with <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html">Auto Scaling</a> balancing your EC2 count across the AZs</li>
-  <li>Scaling Policies: minimum, maximum and <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html).">desired capacity</a>
+  <li><b>Scaling Policies</b>: minimum, maximum and <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html).">desired capacity</a>
     <ul>
       <li>Step scaling policy: launch resources in response to demand.
 It's not a guarantee the resources are ready when necessary</li>
       <li>Simple Scaling Policy: Relies on metrics for scaling needs, e.g., add 1 instance when CPU utilization metric > 70%.</li>